codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 ;;
 ```

-Let's discuss how hash-tables work in a language like Python.
+Let's digress and discuss how hash-tables work in a language like
+Python.

 ```python
 In [1]: table = {1 : "one", 2 : "two", 3 : "three" }